omkarmujgond/fast-video-segmentation/README.md

 [camvid_30_fps]: https://drive.google.com/file/d/12wzNEj8cS3tWEO-RhsMCs55_RePiyA6S/view?usp=sharing

-3. Evaluation or running the inference
+3. Data for evaluation or running the inference

 If the dataset from 2. is download then this step is not required.
 However, for running inference only and getting the **evaluation results** test set needs to be downloaded and this is packaged seperately for convinience and can be downloade from here: [camvid_30_fps_test_only][]